orbs-network/v3-git-book/overview/layer-3-protocol.md

 ### Orbs is a layer 3 protocol

-Orbs works in conjunction with existing L1 and L2 solutions, such as Ethereum, TON, Polygon, BNB Chain, Avalanche, Fantom etc. An app does not need to move its liquidity onto a different chain in order to utilize Orbs' enhanced execution services.
+Orbs works in conjunction with existing L1 and L2 solutions, such as Ethereum, TON, Polygon, BNB Chain, Avalanche, Base, Sonic etc. An app does not need to move its liquidity onto a different chain in order to utilize Orbs' enhanced execution services.

 Orbs acts as a “decentralized backend”, enhancing the capabilities of EVM and non-EVM smart contracts and opening up a whole new spectrum of possibilities for Web 3.0, DeFi, NFTs and GameFi.